mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Second, this is the API that the author of the `Stateful` type has decided to publish.
-Understanding the intention here, what operations may or may not make sense, and how much transactionality cannot be known.
+Understanding the intention here, what operations may or may not make sense, and how much transactionality is appropriate cannot be known.
 The **visible** interface could be a simple property, but the underlying implementation could be quite complicated.
-Swift a number of high-profile state observation libraries that use properties an an interface.
+A number of high-profile state observation libraries use properties an an interface, where direct assignment as a means of publishing changes makes sense.
+Further, it's hard to know what an reasonable solution should be.
+Is a transactional method desirable?
+These is an API design concern.

 But, perhaps most importantly, understanding the implications of suspensions points on transactional state mutation is an essential skill.